Financial Empowerment: Spreading throughout the Nation—and within CUSSW!

 According to Professor Sun, New York City now has over 25 sites that serve approximately 10,000 clients a year with one-on-one, confidential financial counseling.

-Thanks to the efforts of Frances Freedman, DCA Deputy Commissioner for External Affairs (she is also a CUSSW alumna and a recipient of Columbia University’s prestigious Alumni Federation Medal), Columbia and OFE started conversations in 2011 to offer the aforementioned course and related field placements.
+Thanks to the efforts of Frances Freedman, DCA Deputy Commissioner for External Affairs (she is also a CUSSW alumna and a recipient of Columbia University’s prestigious Alumni Federation Medal), Columbia and OFE started conversations in 2011 to offer the aforementioned course and related practicum placements.
 According to Professor Sun, Freedman was the visionary who first drew Dean Jeanette Takamura‘s attention to “the power of bringing financial counseling and asset building to social workers.”

 The first adopters of financial empowerment at CUSSW